 Most of the concepts we deal with on a daily basis emerge from our interactions with others.
 Money is a concept that becomes useless in a social grouping small enough to provide for its own needs.
 Families everywhere struggle with introducing money into the social structure of the household, grapple with educating children on what money is, what it means, what is its value.
 If you corner any given individual and challenge them to define money, most of them will be unable to do so beyond showing you a physical representation.
 A representation which is not a definition per se.

 Money, currency, will be the subject of a later chapter.
 In the meantime, let this clarification suffice.
-Groups that are large enough that the contributions of the individual cannot be valued and compensated accordingly, money becomes a necessity.
+In groups that are large enough that the contributions of the individual cannot be valued and compensated accordingly, money becomes a necessity.
 How else is the individual who makes widgets all day to be afforded to directly purchase food and shelter for his continued existence?
 How will he be compensated when the value of the widget cannot be directly translated by the average person into a quantity of food, the quality of shelter?
 Money makes that possible, however it is defined.
 Money is an emergent system, an outgrowth of human interaction.

 But rights are not systems themselves.
 Rights are the principles that systems are based on.
 Like systems which emerge from human interaction, the principles that those systems are based on are also emergent; revealed through the interactions of individuals.